Struct ArraySlice<T>

 A newly allocated array.

-Allocate(int, bool)
+Allocate(long, bool)

 Allocate an array filled with default value of T.

-public static ArraySlice<T> Allocate(int count, bool fillDefault)
+public static ArraySlice<T> Allocate(long count, bool fillDefault)

 Parameters

-countintHow many items this array will have (aka Count).
+countlongHow many items this array will have (aka Count).

 fillDefaultboolShould the newly allocated memory be filled with the default of